… or projects overload again

 After a CPU swap, the second unit started to work correctly and passed all of my tests 😀

-Unfortunately, the third motherboard (A300) wasn’t that easy and to be honest it stayed unfixed because of lack of spare parts.
+Unfortunately, the third motherboard (A300) wasn’t that easy, and to be honest it stayed unfixed because of a lack of spare parts.
 No worries though, I’ll fix it and it will be covered here on this blog 😀

 This module is available in our store HERE

 Both A600s also received brand new membranes that we also manufacture.
 You can get them HERE

 Another MOD was to install GOTEK with the latest FlashFloppy firmware.
 I’ve also installed a switch and dual KickStart ROM.